-Receiving a prestigious scholarship can not only help to fund your international experience, it can open doors for you in the future.
-These scholarships can be competitive, but it is worth the investment of your time to apply for them!
+Receiving a prestigious scholarship can not only help to fund your international experience, it can open doors for you in the future as well.
+These scholarships can be competitive, but it is worth your time to apply for them!

 |Scholarships & Eligibility||Deadlines||Amount|